Zsarko-Sergiu/Epidemics-Simulation-PDA/README.md

         -take each person in people array, move each person.
-        -check infections for each person in people array -update people array (again, we update the whole arrray of people directly, we don't update each individual) -if debug was 1, then here we print the values in the f_serial.txt output file -after finishing simulation, if debug was 0, write only the final result in the f_serial.txt file.
+        -check infections for each person in people array -update people array (again, we update the whole arrray of people directly, we don't update each individual) -if debug was 1, then here we print the values in the f_serial_out.txt output file -after finishing simulation, if debug was 0, write only the final result in the f_serial_out.txt file.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------